dragona/android-intro/13_Weather_Application/readme.md

 ```
 So now, even if the phone is rotated in landscape mode, the activity of the application won`t rotate and the design won`t break.

-# Connect the application to the Internet and update the content based on the weather forecast
+# Connecting the application to the Internet and updating the content based on the weather forecast